ekmett/parsers/README.markdown

 Goals
 -----

-This library provides convenient combinators for working with building parsing combinator libraries.
+This library provides convenient combinators for working with and building parsing combinator libraries.

 Given a few simple instances, you get access to a large number of canned definitions.